 We have about 25 regular volunteers who work in the Park on Saturdays (once a month), Mondays (bimonthly) and Wednesdays (bimonthly).
 You can read more about them on our Volunteering page and find the schedule of sessions on our Events page.

-At the General Meeting on 28 September 2021 six Friends, Chris Cave, John Coldron, Maggie Girling, David Jordan, Roger Lasko and Shelagh Woolliscroft were elected to the Management Committee.
-The following roles were assigned at first meeting of the Committee.
+At the AGM on 20 June 2022 six Friends, Chris Cave, Maggie Girling, Nick Goffin, James Hall, David Jordan, Roger Lasko and Shelagh Woolliscroft were elected to the Management Committee.
+The following roles were assigned at first meeting of the Committee thereafter.